naveena0308/designlytics-ai/README.md

 ## 🎯 Overview

-**Katana-AI** is an intelligent backend system that leverages **computer vision** and **predictive analytics** to analyze t-shirt designs and forecast their market viability.
+**Designlytics-AI** is an intelligent backend system that leverages **computer vision** and **predictive analytics** to analyze t-shirt designs and forecast their market viability.
 Upload a design, get instant design analysis via Gemini Vision AI, and receive market performance predictions for multiple global regions.

 ### Real-World Use Case